Healthdirect Free Australian health advice you can count on.

 Can sprains and strains be prevented?

-Many injuries happen when people suddenly increase the amount or intensity of their physical activities.
-It’s important to train properly and warm up before exercising to reduce the risk of sprains and strains.
+Many injuries happen when you suddenly increase the amount or intensity of your activities.
+Here is how you can reduce the risk of sprains and strains:

 Learn more here about the development and quality assurance of healthdirect content.